Verbs are one of the most necessary elements to make a sentence. In fact, without a verb, we cannot have a meaningful sentence.

 What Are Verbs?

-Actually, verbs express a state of being, an action, or an occurrence.
+Actually, verbs express states of being, actions, or occurrences.
 The simplest way to define verbs is to say they indicate what the subject is doing.

 Types of Verbs